 beer debate we decided on the tripel (should have just looked in our hands at the damn beer we were drinking instead of reading damn labels and debating because we went with the same damn beer.
 Damn.)
 For those who are unaware, Tripels are awesome.
 They are a Belgian strong ale style of beer that has a lot of good spice and fruitiness to it, which plays very well with pork, along with many other types of meat.

-Disclaimer: This recipe requires the use of curing salt #1 or pink salt which is salt and a 6.25% solution of sodium nitrate.
-There are some people who will tell you sodium nitrate is evil and the devil.
+Disclaimer: This recipe requires the use of curing salt #1 or pink salt which is salt and a 6.25% solution of sodium nitrite.
+There are some people who will tell you sodium nitrite is evil and the devil.
 The evil evil devil.
-(Heather is laughing and making devil horns at me right now…) I have no problem with sodium nitrate in fact I strongly believe bacon is not bacon without it.
-If you do not believe me buy uncured or nitrate free bacon.
+(Heather is laughing and making devil horns at me right now…) I have no problem with sodium nitrite in fact I strongly believe bacon is not bacon without it.
+If you do not believe me buy uncured or nitrite free bacon.
 While you attempt to choke it down you will quickly realize it lacks that awesome bacon taste and more importantly that sexy pink look.
-That is what sodium nitrate brings to the table.
+That is what sodium nitrite brings to the table.
 Anyways back on track to the disclaimer… curing salt #1 should only be used for curing NOT for eating, and in fact we do not keep it (or any curing supplies) in the kitchen but rather stashed away in the backroom so none of the curing salts accidentally end up sprinkled over fries.
-(For more facts and debunked myths about Sodium Nitrate check out this link, this link and this link.)

 For this recipe you will need: